-You can set the fan speed to Maximum (full power), Automatic or Custom from this menu item.
+You can set the fan speed to Maximum (full power), Automatic, Custom or Overclock from this menu item.
 The fan speed will adjust itself automatically to control the heat of the CPU.
 However you can adjust the setting to maximum if you prefer.
-Select Custom and click on the sliders to adjust the settings to your preference, however these settings can be overridden by the system, as a safety precaution, if it requires heavier use of the fan.
+Overclock will be selected automatically if you have enabled CPU overclocking (in this case do not change the setting).